codecentric/helm-charts/charts/keycloak/README.md

 `keycloak.service.httpsPort` | The https service port | `8443`
-`keycloak.service.httpNodePort` | The http node port used if the service is of type `NodePort` | `""` `keycloak.service.httpsNodePort` | The https node port used if the service is of type `NodePort` | `""` `keycloak.ingress.enabled` | if `true`, an ingress is created | `false` `keycloak.ingress.annotations` | annotations for the ingress | `{}` `keycloak.ingress.labels` | Additional labels for the Keycloak ingress | `{}`
+`keycloak.service.httpNodePort` | The http node port used if the service is of type `NodePort` | `""` `keycloak.service.httpsNodePort` | The https node port used if the service is of type `NodePort` | `""` `keycloak.service.extraPorts` | Add additional ports, e. g. for custom admin console port.
+Passed through the `tpl` function and thus to be configured a string | `""`
+`keycloak.ingress.enabled` | if `true`, an ingress is created | `false` `keycloak.ingress.annotations` | annotations for the ingress | `{}`
+`keycloak.ingress.labels` | Additional labels for the Keycloak ingress | `{}`